Eliseo J. Pérez-Stable: Career

 Pérez-Stable began his research at UCSF in the 1980s as a professor of medicine, chief of the Division of General Internal Medicine, and director of the Center for Aging in Diverse Communities (CADC).
 Through the CADC, he continued his commitment to developing a diverse workforce in clinical and population science research by mentoring and collaborating with many minority fellows and junior faculty from a variety of disciplines.
 Pérez-Stable was also Director of the UCSF Medical Effectiveness Research Center for Diverse Populations, which addresses issues for African Americans, Asians, and Latinos in the areas of cancer, cardiovascular disease, aging, and reproductive health.
 As a co-principal investigator of the Redes En Acción National Latino Cancer Control Research and Education Network, Pérez-Stable led the development of a research agenda on tobacco control for minority populations in the United States.
 In addition, he was an NCI-funded Staff Investigator and Assistant Director for Health Care Disparities at the UCSF Comprehensive Cancer Center as well as a member of the NCI and Legacy Foundation's Tobacco Disparities Research Network (TReND).

 Pérez-Stable began as the director of the National Institute on Minority Health and Health Disparities (NIMHD) in September 2015.
 He oversees the institute's $314 million budget to advance the science of minority health and health disparities.
 On October 6, 2016, Pérez-Stable announced the formal designation of sexual and gender minorities (SGMs) as a health disparity population for NIH research.

 On March 31 during the 2025 United States federal mass layoffs, Pérez-Stable was placed on administrative leave.
+His departure from NIH on October 1, 2025, ended both his NIMHD directorship and his tenured senior investigator position.